Stability estimates for Interior Penalty D.G. Methods for the Nonlinear Dynamics of the complex Ginzburg Landau equation: Stability Estimate

 \section{Stability Estimate}

-In this section we will present the stability estimate of complex Landau Partial Differential Equation P.D.E.using Discontinuous Galerkin (D.G.) finite element discretization description in space.In the following theorems we assume that the solutions $u_{1h}$ and $u_{2h}$ are bounded so it holds over the integrals $ [t^{n-1},t^n], u_{h1}\leq M , u_{h2}\leq M .$ We provide a concise outline of the proof emphasizing the main analytical steps:\\ \underline{\textbf {Step 1}} We begin with bounding the bi-linear form $a_h(u_h,v_h)$ which includes volume and penalty interface terms that ensure coercivity in the DG norm.This form has penalty terms.\\ \underline{\textbf {Step 2}} Select test functions associated with the real and imaginary components of the solution, aiming to simplify or eliminate nonlinear interaction terms.\\ \underline{\textbf {Step 3}} Estimate the right-hand side using inequalities such as Young’s inequality and inverse inequalities appropriate for DG spaces.\\ \underline{\textbf {Step 4}} Absorb the resulting terms into the left-hand side of the inequality using coercivity of the bilinear form. \\ \underline{\textbf {Step 5}} Apply Grönwall’s lemma to conclude a discrete energy estimate and establish stability.\\ \begin{thm} Let $\Omega \subset \Re^d $be a bounded Lipschitz domain, and ${T}^n_{i=1}$ be a comforming shape regular partition of $\Omega$ into the disjoint element such that $\Omega=\cup_{i=1}^NT^i $ with $T_i\cap T_j=$ for $i\neq j$ and time interval be discretized into a partition in time $0=t^1<t^2<...<t^N=T.$ Assume that the bilinear form $a_h(u_h,v),$ defined in equation \ref{1.6}, corresponds to a time discretization using theta scheme ,and a special discretization based on one of the interrior penalty discontinuous Galerkin methods (SIPG),(NIPG),(IIPG) For penalty parameters $\sigma$ large enough If it holds the \ref{Poi} Poincare’ inequality.
+In this section we will present the stability estimate of complex Landau Partial Differential Equation P.D.E.using Discontinuous Galerkin (D.G.) finite element discretization description in space.In the following theorems we assume that the solutions $u_{1h}$ and $u_{2h}$ are bounded so it holds over the integrals $ [t^{n-1},t^n], u_{h1}\leq M , u_{h2}\leq M .$ We provide a concise outline of the proof emphasizing the main analytical steps:\\ \underline{\textbf {Step 1}} We begin with bounding the bi-linear form $a_h(u_h,v_h)$ which includes volume and penalty interface terms that ensure coercivity in the DG norm.This form has penalty terms.\\ \underline{\textbf {Step 2}} Select test functions associated with the real and imaginary components of the solution, aiming to simplify or eliminate nonlinear interaction terms.\\ \underline{\textbf {Step 3}} Absorb the resulting terms into the left-hand side of the inequality using coercivity of the bilinear form. \\ \underline{\textbf {Step 4}} Apply Gronwall lemma to conclude a discrete energy estimate and establish stability.\\ \begin{thm} Let $\Omega \subset \Re^d $be a bounded Lipschitz domain, and ${T}^n_{i=1}$ be a conforming shape regular partition of $\Omega$ into the disjoint element such that $\Omega=\cup_{i=1}^NT^i $ with $T_i\cap T_j=$ for $i\neq j$ and time interval be discretized into a partition in time $0=t^1<t^2<...<t^N=T.$ Assume that the bilinear form $a_h(u_h,v),$ defined in equation \ref{1.6}, corresponds to a time discretization using theta scheme ,and a special discretization based on one of the interior penalty discontinuous Galerkin methods (SIPG),(NIPG),(IIPG) For penalty parameters $\sigma$ large enough If it holds the \ref{Poi} Poincare inequality.
 Then there exists constants $ \beta >0,c\geq 0$ and $C>0$ independent of the mesh size h and time step $\Delta t$, that the bi-linear term satisfies the following estimates:

 and